guilt/NeuralinkCompression/README.md

 Lossy.wav => -2.963617756168254e-05
 ```

-MP3 seems to be viable?
-The Image Comparison
+MP3 seems to be Viable?!!
+The WaveForm Image Comparison
-does not appear to be bad at all.
+does not appear to be bad at all!
 Of course it's not
 lossless, but it's already 1/4th of the Zip file size to
 begin with.